Startup Acquisitions: Acquihires and Talent Hoarding: Introduction

 Historically, competition authorities were concerned with mergers and acquisitions (M\&As) only when they were likely to reduce effective competition.
 Since startups, almost by definition, hold small or nonexistent market shares, their acquisitions were rarely challenged \citep[e.g.][]{Bryan+Hovenkamp2020}.
 But competition authorities are starting to scrutinize the effects of M\&A activity not only on current but also on \emph{potential} competition.
 In this context, \cite{Cunningham2021} have shown that in the pharmaceutical industry, 5.3\%--7.4\% of all acquisitions are so-called ``killer acquisitions,'' aimed at inhibiting future competition.
 Against this backdrop, competition authorities believe that there may be a case for carefully scrutinizing startup acquisitions.\footnote{In 2020, the Federal Trade Commission investigated ``whether large tech companies are making potentially anticompetitive acquisitions of nascent or potential competitors'' \citep{FTCPress2020}.
 The European Commission has also indicated stricter enforcement \citep[see e.g.][]{EUCommissionGuidance2021}.}

 This increased scrutiny is deemed unnecessary by critics arguing that startup acquisitions typically do not hamper competition -- even when they result in the killing of the startup's product or service.
 One common argument \citep[e.g.][]{barnett2023killer} to support this view is that such acquisitions are so-called ``acquihires.''
 As the name suggests, acquihires are essentially a hiring instrument: the acquiring firm is primarily interested in hiring the startup's employees, not removing a potential competitor.
 Consider the case of Drop.io, a startup offering easy file sharing.
 In 2009, Drop.io was a successful startup, having been named a winner of CNET's Webware 100 award and listed among the 50 best websites by \emph{Time} magazine.
-After acquiring Drop.io in 2010, Facebook promptly terminated it and announced that its CEO, Sam Lessin, would be assigned to a new role.\footnote{See ``{\href{https://www.cnet.com/tech/services-and-software/webware-100-winner-dropio/}{Webware 100 winner: Dropio}},'' \emph{CNET}, May 2009, ``\href{https://ti.me/1fiQdtN}{50 Best Websites 2009 -- Drop.io},'' \emph{Time}, August 2009, and ``\href{https://mashable.com/archive/facebook-acquires-drop-io}{Facebook Acquires Simple File-sharing Service Drop.io},'' \emph{Mashable}, October 2010.} While the startup was ``killed,'' the motivation for doing so is different from the killer acquisitions of \cite{Cunningham2021}.
-Yet does that necessarily mean the acquisition was benign?
+After acquiring Drop.io in 2010, Facebook promptly terminated it and announced that its CEO, Sam Lessin, would be assigned to a new role \citep{Webware100,Time,Mashable}.
+While the startup was ``killed,'' the motivation for doing so is different from the killer acquisitions of \cite{Cunningham2021}.
+Yet, does that necessarily mean the acquisition was benign?

 The goal of our paper is to contribute to this discussion by presenting a simple yet general framework allowing for the study of acquihires.
 We consider a model in which two symmetric incumbents are competing in one market while a startup is operating in an orthogonal market.
 This rules out the elimination of potential competitors as the motivation for an acquisition.
 The incumbents can attempt an acquihire -- that is, acquire the startup and integrate its employees into own operations.
 An acquihire leads to an efficiency gain for the acquiring firm so that profits of the acquirer increase while those of the competitor decrease.
 We allow for different degrees of efficiency gains by modeling two levels of match quality between the incumbents and the startup employees.